dasebe/webtracereplay/README.md

     make
     cd ..

-    cd server
+    cd origin
     make

 Also compile and install a webserver/caching system, such as nginx.
 The example config in the server subfolder assumes we are using nginx.
+You can either point nginx to use the configuration file server/nginx.conf or copy the directory to /usr/share/nginx .

 ## Request traces